Connect with others who understand.

 Treat Your MS

-Achieving remission from MS may help you stop experiencing dizziness when you stand up.
-Thus, treating MS with effective disease-modifying therapies (DMTs) might be the best long-term approach for treating your orthostatic hypotension.
-There are many treatment options available for MS. You and your neurology team will work together cooperatively in a process known as “shared decision making” to decide on your best course of MS treatment.
+Avoiding MS relapses may improve symptoms.
+Treating MS with effective disease-modifying therapies (DMTs) might be the best long-term approach for preventing orthostatic hypotension.
+There are many treatment options available for MS. You and your neurology team will work together cooperatively in a process known as shared decision-making to decide on your best course of MS treatment.

 Find Your Team

 Do you experience dizziness when you stand up?
 Have you talked to your doctor about orthostatic hypotension?
-Share your story in the comments below or by posting on MyMSTeam.
+Share your story in the comments below or by posting on your Activities page.

 A MyMSTeam Member